IFKabir/CPPX/README.md

 ## Usage

-- See the markdown file in the include directory for a list of available functions and usage examples.
+- See the corresponding release that was published.